Victoria Falls: Size

 Victoria Falls seen from Zimbabwe in August, 2019.

 The River Zambezi, upstream from the falls, experiences a rainy season from late November to early April, and a dry season the rest of the year.
 The river's annual flood season is February to May with a peak in April.
 The spray from the falls typically rises to a height of over 400 m, sometimes up to twice as high, and is visible from up to 50 km away.
 At full moon, a "moonbow" can also be seen.
-During the flood season, however, the foot and the face of the waterfall can't be seen.
+During the flood season, however, the foot and the face of the waterfall can not be seen.

 When the dry season takes effect, the islets on the crest become wider and more numerous.
 From September to January, up to half of the rocky face of the falls may become dry, allowing the bottom of the First Gorge to be seen along most of its length.
 At this time, it becomes possible (though not necessarily safe) to walk across some stretches of the river at the crest.
 It is also possible to walk to the bottom of the First Gorge at the Zimbabwean side.
 The minimum flow, which occurs in November, is around a tenth of the April figure; this variation in flow is greater than that of other major falls and causes the Victoria Falls' annual average flow rate to be lower than might be expected based on the maximum flow.
 In 2019 unusually low rain dramatically reduced the fall to the lowest flow in a century.
 Global climate change and changed climate patterns are suggested to have caused this.